 - Virgin Money: Choose 'promotional offer 3' when applying by June 15 2017 and get 10,000 Velocity points per month when you've spent at least $1,500 on the card in each of the first four months (40,000 points total from $6,000 spend).
 Cardholders also earn 0.66 Velocity points per dollar up to $1,500 per month and then 0.5/$1 thereafter, with a $129 annual fee.

-- Westpac: Lodge your application by June 28 2017 and spend at least $5,000 on either card (or a combination of both) within 90 days of approval.
-You’ll also earn 1.5 Velocity points per dollar of AMEX spend (1.25/$1 from July 1 2017) and 0.625 Velocity points per dollar on MasterCard spend within Australia.
-Using the MasterCard abroad fetches 1.5 Velocity points per Aussie dollar until July 1 when it reverts to the standard 0.625/$1.
-Annual fee of $195 in the first year, $395 thereafter.
+- Westpac: Lodge your application by October 26 2017 and spend at least $5,000 on either card (or a combination of both) within 90 days of approval.
+You’ll also earn 1.25 Velocity points per dollar of AMEX spend and 0.625 Velocity points per dollar on MasterCard spend.
+Annual fee of $195 applies in the first year, $395 thereafter.

 4. American Express Explorer, ANZ Rewards Black, Citi Signature Visa